-As a rule, jurisdiction clauses stated in contracts (including bills of lading) are valid and enforceable, as long as they arise from a written agreement, in which the competent jurisdiction is expressly mentioned, as established by Article 99 of the Civil Procedure Code.
+As a rule, jurisdiction clauses stated in contracts (including bills of lading) are valid and enforceable as long as they arise from a written agreement in which the competent jurisdiction is expressly mentioned, as established by Article 99 of the Civil Procedure Code.

-Article 12 of Law No 5/96 of 4 January 1996 further establishes that Mozambican courts' jurisdiction cannot be excluded in matters of international maritime law that would be within the jurisdiction of Mozambican courts in accordance with its domestic law, unless the parties are foreigners and if it is a question regarding an obligation that must be performed in foreign territory and does not relate to assets located, registered or enrolled in Mozambique.
+Article 22 of Law 10/2022 further establishes that Mozambican courts' jurisdiction cannot be excluded in matters of international maritime law that would be within the jurisdiction of Mozambican courts in accordance with Mozambican domestic law, unless the parties are foreigners and if it is a question regarding an obligation that must be performed in a foreign territory and does not relate to assets located, registered or enrolled in Mozambique.